XPMUser/XPMUser.github.io/README.md

 If there's a problem with Daboss7173.github.io, Slappygig.github.io, or a fork of this repository, contact the person responsible for the fork.
 I don't recommend saving your character from Daboss7173's 1.10.0 or Slappygig's (Slappygig.github.io) 1.10.0 due to the loss of your housedata.

-This game was made by Prodigy Education, which is a team of people co-founded by Alex Peters & Rohan Mahimker, and those two are still head of Prodigy Education to this day!

-For more information about them, [click on this link!](https://www.prodigygame.com/main-en/about-prodigy/)

-I'm not 100% associated with Prodigy Education or any associates/subsidiaries yet.

 If there's a bug in this repository, click on the Send Feedback button in the Main Menu, go to the bug-reports channel and report any bugs.
 I'll try to fix it as soon as I can.

 There are also various forks of this repository, you can check them out if you get the chance.
 I can not guarentee the quality of play